Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Discussion

 In terms of estimation accuracy, the XAI-optimized protocol demonstrated a substantial improvement over the alternative schemes.
-RMSD calculations showed that the XAI protocol yielded a 2 and 2.4-fold lower RMSD in $t_{ex}$ compared to the FIM and naive protocol respectively, and consistently showed a lower RMSD and bias across all parameters compared to the alternative schemes (Figure \ref{fig:figure6}).
+RMSD calculations showed that the XAI protocol yielded a 2.4-fold lower RMSD in $t_{ex}$ compared to the Heuristic Mid-Range protocol, and avoided the severe instability in $D_i$ observed with the Heuristic Corner protocol (RMSD 0.11 vs 0.79 µm$^2$/ms).
+The XAI protocol consistently showed low RMSD and bias across all parameters, comparable to the theoretical CRLB optimum (Figure \ref{fig:figure6}).
 Importantly, test-retest analyses (Fig.\ \ref{fig:figure8}) confirm that this compact protocol retains measurement reliability for longitudinal studies and sensitivity to between-subject differences.
-While $t_{ex}$ and $D_i$ showed marginally broader limits of agreement, their reproducibility remained within ranges reported in previous Connectome and Prisma studies \cite{uhlQuantifyingHumanGray2024, uhlHumanGrayMatter2025}.
+While $t_{ex}$ and $D_i$ showed marginally broader limits of agreement, their reproducibility remained within ranges reported in previous Connectome and Prisma studies \citep{uhlQuantifyingHumanGray2024, uhlHumanGrayMatter2025}.
 The stability of $f$ and $D_e$ was particularly robust, supporting the feasibility of deploying this protocol in clinical cohorts where subject motion or compliance imposes strict scan-time constraints.